laesetuc/minui-dotclean-pak/README.md

 # minui-dotclean-pak
-Small utility to clean the filesystem of mac "dot" files.
+Small utility to clean the filesystem of Mac operating system files.

 ## Requirements